Lecture Notes in Cosmology: Evolution on super-horizon scales

-We could use again Eq.~\eqref{4piGa2H2} in order to put in evidence the $k^2/\mathcal H^2$ term on the left, but it is not necessary because the neutrino quadrupole is of the same order and thus we need to perform differentiations as we did in Chapter~\ref{Chap6:IC} in order to get a closed equation for the potentials.
+We could use Eq.~\eqref{4piGa2H2} again in order to highlight the $k^2/\mathcal H^2$ term on the left, but it is not necessary because the neutrino quadrupole is of the same order.
+Thus, we need to perform differentiations as we did in Chapter~\ref{Chap:IC} to obtain a closed equation for the potentials.

 Note that we have neglected the photon quadrupole contribution.
-It is an approximation motivated by the fact that before recombination the tight coupling with electrons washes out $\Theta_2$, whereas after radiation-matter equality $R_\gamma$ becomes rapidly ($\propto 1/a \propto 1/\eta^2$) negligible.
+It is an approximation motivated by the fact that, before recombination, the tight coupling with electrons washes out $\Theta_2$, whereas, after radiation-matter equality, $R_\gamma$ becomes rapidly ($\propto 1/a \propto 1/\eta^2$) negligible.

-When matter dominates, also $R_\nu$ is negligible, so we expect the potentials to become equal.
-Since our objective here is to perform an analytic calculation, we assume already $\Phi = -\Psi$.
-This is incorrect, strictly speaking, when considering the radiation-matter domination transition but it is fine when considering the matter-DE one.
+When matter dominates, $R_\nu$ is also negligible, so we expect the potentials to become equal.
+Since our objective here is to perform an analytic calculation, we already assume $\Phi = -\Psi$.
+This is, strictly speaking, incorrect when considering the radiation-matter domination transition, but it is acceptable when considering the matter-dark energy one.
 Therefore, let us rewrite Eq.~~\eqref{PoisseqSHevo} as follows:

-This equation holds true also in presence of DE, provided that the latter does not cluster (e.g. it is $\Lambda$).
+This equation holds true also in the presence of dark energy, provided that the latter does not cluster (as is the case for $\Lambda$).